akr4/lambda-edge-template/README.md

 ### env directory

 `env` directory contains Lambda@Edge handler functions for each environment, behavior, and trigger such as viewer-request.
-Basically it just generate a handler function by using a template function.
+Basically it just generates a handler function by using a template function.

 ```typescript
 import { makeHandler } from '../../../../template/behavior1/origin-response';